 Most bond trading online is actually a form of bond betting.
 Spread betting on government or corporate bonds means you are betting on the financial health of the country or firm issuing those bonds.
 This means you need to account for various market factors, including economic forecasts, trade agreements and licensing deals.

 If bond betting online sounds like something you’d like to get involved in, then you’ll need to find a platform that offers the service.
-More often than not, you’ll find online brokers offer access to multiple markets, so forex trading platforms might also offer crypto, bond, stocks and gold trading in the UK, for example.
+More often than not, you’ll find online brokers offer access to multiple markets, so Forex trading platforms might also offer crypto, bond, stocks and gold trading online, for example.

 There are numerous bonds trading platforms out there and it’s worth taking the time to find the right one for you.
 First off, ask yourself what markets will you be looking to trade in?
 Will it be exclusively bond betting or would you prefer access to a crypto trading platform as well?
 What type of trader are you?
 Are you looking for an easy-to-use interface, or a vast array or pro-level tools?